tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Rukhanka Hybrid
 ~~~~~~~~~~~~~~~

-Hybrid entities animated with `Rukhanka Animation System <https://assetstore.unity.com/packages/tools/animation/rukhanka-ecs-animation-system-241472>`_ with hybrid monobehaviour collider & rigidbody to control or interact with pedestrians in a familiar way.
+Hybrid entities animated with the `Rukhanka Animation System <https://assetstore.unity.com/packages/tools/animation/rukhanka-ecs-animation-system-241472>`_ with a hybrid MonoBehaviour collider & Rigidbody to control or interact with pedestrians in a familiar way.

 How To Create
 """""""""""""

-* Import `Rukhanka` samples (it uses `AnimatedLitShader URP` shader from the sample).
+* Import `Rukhanka` samples (uses the `AnimatedLitShader URP` shader from the sample).

 	.. image:: /images/integration/rukhanka0.png